-When you have scored bonus points from a card, and that card is about to be discarded, place it in a bonus point area on your side of the table instead, as a reminder of those points.
+When you score points from non-mission card with a point box, place it in a bonus point area on your side of the table, as a reminder of those points (unless the card remains on a target or otherwise specifies that it should remain in play).
 Cards in your point area are not in your discard pile and are neither in play nor out-of-play.